A lot has changed in the world of search engine optimization – and there’s a lot of SEO tips out there.

 The meta description is the first section that people see when Google serves up your page to search users.

-Generally, Google doesn’t like duplicate content.
+Generally, the search engine giant doesn’t like duplicate content.
 Yes, there are times when there is a need to cite a paragraph or sentence from another site (and link back to the source), but if publishing duplicate content becomes your way of life, you will find it nearly impossible to become a long-term success.

 You can’t have the same meta description for a page that talks about email marketing and a page on making sales.
 There’s a big difference in those topics and your meta descriptions should communicate that fact.